Corey Seager Player Props: Rangers vs. White Sox

-Corey Seager -- batting .439 in his past 10 games -- will be in action for the Texas Rangers against the Chicago White Sox, with Tanner Banks on the hill, on June 19 at 8:10 PM ET.
+On Tuesday, Corey Seager (.857 slugging percentage in past 10 games, including four home runs) and the Texas Rangers play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 8:10 PM ET.

-He collected three RBI (going 4-for-5 with two doubles) in his previous game against the Blue Jays.
+In his previous game he had a one-hit performance (1-for-5) against the White Sox.

 Corey Seager Game Info & Props vs. the White Sox